Jackie Greene

 Jackie Greene (born November 27, 1980) is an American singer-songwriter and musician.
 He has a solo career and became a member of The Black Crowes in 2013, though the band broke up in 2015 before he could contribute any studio work.

 Early life and education

 Greene was born Chris Nelson in Salinas, California.
 He grew up in Cameron Park near Sacramento, where he developed an interest in music at an early age, starting with the piano.
 At 14, he began to play guitar and within a short time, was able to sit in with local bar bands.
 As he got older, he began composing his own songs.

 He attended and graduated from Oak Ridge High School in El Dorado Hills, California.

+He played on May 30, 2026, with Terrapin Crossroads, primarily a Grateful Dead cover band, in Monte Rio, California.

 Career

 After graduating from high school, Greene moved to Sacramento, where he began playing at local establishments, including Marilyn's, Fox & Goose, and The Blue Lamp.
 He recorded in a makeshift garage studio, burning his own CDs and selling them everywhere he could.
 Using the money he saved, Greene was eventually able to record and release his first full-length album, Rusty Nails, at Sound Solutions Recording Studio in Fair Oaks with the help of musician, engineer, producer Thomas Victor Ford.

 In late 2002, Greene released his first album with DIG, Gone Wanderin', which won the California Music Award for the Best Blues/Roots Album in 2003 and remained on the national Americana charts for over a year.
 In 2004, Greene released his third album, Sweet Somewhere Bound, and began receiving radio play for singles like "Honey I Been Thinking About You".

 Greene has toured nationally with Gov't Mule, Los Lobos, Mark Knopfler, B.B.
 King, Phil Lesh, Ratdog, Huey Lewis, Susan Tedeschi, Taj Mahal, and Buddy Guy, and has played major U.S. festivals, including All Good, Gathering of the Vibes, Mountain Jam, Grateful Garcia Gathering, Newport Jazz, Newport Folk, South by Southwest, Wakarusa, Winnipeg Folk, Bonnaroo, Outside Lands, and Rothbury.
 He has performed with Levon Helm at several Midnight Rambles.

 In early 2005, he signed with Verve Forecast.
 Sweet Somewhere Bound was reissued that year, followed by a new release, American Myth, in March 2006.
 The following year, Greene joined Phil Lesh and Friends, the Grateful Dead bassist's ensemble dedicated to the interpretation of the Dead's extensive song book.
 Other members of the band at the time included John Molo, Larry Campbell and Steve Molitz.
 Also in 2005 his song "I Will Never Let You Go" was used in the score for the movie Brokeback Mountain, winning the Academy Award in 2005 for Best Original Score, and which was also released on the Verve label.